On forbidden configurations in point-line incidence graphs: Our results

 incidences. \end{theorem}

 By setting $m=n$, we immediately obtain the following bound.

-\begin{corollary} For an integer $k \geq 3$, there is a constant $c=c(k)$ such that any arrangement of $n$ points and $n$ lines in the plane that does not contain a subconfiguration isomorphic to a subdivided $k$-clique determines at most $c n^{5/4}$ incidences. \end{corollary}
+\begin{corollary} For an integer $k \geq 3$, there are constants $c=c(k)$ and $\delta=\delta(k)$ such that any arrangement of $n$ points and $n$ lines in the plane that does not contain a subconfiguration isomorphic to a subdivided $k$-clique determines at most $c n^{5/4-\delta}$ incidences. \end{corollary}

 For subdivided $k$-cliques, we also apply a method by Suk and Tomon~\cite{tomSuk21} to provide a lower bound that is fairly close to the upper bound from Corollary~\ref{cor-subdivision}.

 \begin{theorem} For all positive integers $n$ and $k \geq 3$, there exists a point-line configuration $(P,\mathcal{L})$ such that $|P|=|\mathcal{L}|=n$ and and the incidence graph of $(P,\mathcal{L})$ does not contain a subconfiguration isomorphic to a subdivided $k$-clique. \end{theorem}